DataDog/dd-trace-rb/docs/GettingStarted.md

     You can also activate additional integrations here (see [Integration instrumentation](#integration-instrumentation))

 ### Quickstart for Ruby applications

+#### Ruby Auto Instrument all Integrations

+1. Install the gem with `gem install ddtrace`
+2. Requiring any [supported libraries or frameworks](#integration-instrumentation) that should be instrumented.
+3. Add `require 'ddtrace/auto_instrument'` to your application. _Note:_ This must be done _after_ requiring any supported libraries or frameworks.

+    ```ruby
+    # Example frameworks and libraries
+    require 'sinatra'
+    require 'faraday'
+    require 'redis'

+    require 'ddtrace/auto_instrument'
+    ```

+    You can configure, override, or disable any specific integration settings by also adding a [Ruby Manual Configuration Block](#ruby-manual-configuration).

+#### Ruby Manual Configuration

 1. Install the gem with `gem install ddtrace`
 2. Add a configuration block to your Ruby application: